egoodwintx/gitWorkshop/README.md

 Check in when you arrive and let us know if you're comfortable with Git on Windows, and if you prefer students who already have command-line experience.
 The students without command-line experience will have a modified curriculum that will include an introduction to using the command-line.

-As learners come in, we will help them with setup if needed and direct them to you.
+As learners come in, we will help them with [setup](./setup.md) if needed and direct them to you.
 Get to know why they are interested in learning Git, what they do, and what they've heard about Git.
-Introduce yourself and what you use Git for.
+Introduce yourself and why you use Git.
 Once you have about 5 learners, you can begin to lead them through the curriculum.

 ## Curriculum